mdsol/hale/README.md

 ### parameters
 The "parameters" property is OPTIONAL.

 It specifies Constraint Objects which apply to the URL Template variables.
 A parameters attribute implies that the specified URL is templated.
-A parameter attribute implies a constraint on a url parameter and should be incuded if there is a constraint.
+A parameter attribute implies a constraint on a url parameter and should be included if there is a constraint.

 (consider removing this and subbing templated)